 Transcripts will be evaluated upon receipt in an official sealed envelope from the accredited college the student is transferring from.
 Transcripts must be accompanied by the course descriptions, course syllabus and the actual number of hours completed by category (theory and clinical).

-The documentation must be submitted to the admissions department at least two weeks prior to the anticipated first day of attendance.
 The student will be advised of the school's decision within five business days.